MufizVora/Angular/02_Basics_Angular_CLI_Commands/readme.txt

 6. Create a model using CLI : Here is command (ng generate class model_name)
 7. Create a routing module using CLI : Here is command (ng generate module routing --routing)
 8. Create a module using CLI : Here is command (ng generate module module_name)
-9. Create a pipe using CLI : Here is command (ng generate pipe pipe_name)
+9. Create a custom pipe using CLI : Here is command (ng generate pipe pipe_name)
 10. Create a custom directive using CLI : Here is command (ng generate directive directive_name)
 11. To run your angular app using CLI : Here is command (ng serve)